As a parent you don’t need anyone to tell you how important sleep is – both for you and your baby!

 Some parents may be concerned whether a sleep sack hinders a child’s development.

-Provided your baby is sleeping in a sack that allows for plenty of hip movement, there are no issues with hindering their development.
+Provided your baby is dressed in a sack that allows for plenty of hip movement, there are no issues with hindering their development.

 Are Weighted Sleep Sacks Safe?